 Uncover 250 years of Western Pennsylvania history at the Senator John Heinz History Center.
 The Smithsonian Affiliate features the original TV set from the iconic "Mister Rogers’ Neighborhood," the world's largest collection of Heinz artifacts, and the Western Pennsylvania Sports Museum.

-The Senator John Heinz History Center and its family museums, including the Fort Pitt Museum and Meadowcroft Rockshelter and Historic Village, reopened to the public on July 1, 2020.
+The Senator John Heinz History Center and its family museums, including the Fort Pitt Museum and Meadowcroft Rockshelter and Historic Village, are open!
 To help manage capacity and keep visitors safe, guests are encouraged to pre-purchase online tickets and reserve a date and time of visit.
 Showcase your Pittsburgh Pride and enjoy all the benefits of being a member, including free admission to the History Center and its museums, and a membership to the Smithsonian Institution.
 Learn more about being a History Center Member.